In the garb of fiction, Sonam K Ahuja, director Abhishek Sharma reduce Indian cricket to a joke

 Talent is essential but you need the rub of the green to go your way too.
 To ring in the luck, sportsmen would take to a certain superstition.
 The great tennis player Bjorn Borg sported a beard before every Wimbledon.
 Indian cricket legend Sachin Tendulkar always wore the left pad before the right.
 Former cricket umpire the late David Shepherd of England hopped each time to ward off the Curse of Nelson.

 Individual superstitions are fine but sometimes, sportsmen/team feel a certain person can be a lucky charm.
-Remember, how during the 2011 ICC Cricket World Cup final, Tendulkar told fellow mate Virender Sehwag to not move from his position in the stands as no wicket fell while Sehwag seated in that position?
+Remember, how during the 2011 ICC Cricket World Cup final, Tendulkar told fellow mate Virender Sehwag to not move from his position in the stands as no wicket fell while Sehwag remained seated in that position?

 Director Abhishek Sharma’s The Zoya Factor is riding on one such external superstition.
 No, it doesn’t involve a cricketer, but an ordinary woman, Zoya Singh Solanki [Sonam Kapoor] who is deemed as the lucky charm for team India.
 Zoya was born on the same day [25 June] when India lifted its first limited overs international World Cup in 1983.
 At first, the current Indian team members laugh it off, but when Zoya’s presence during a pre-World Cup tournament turns the tide for a few players, they genuinely believe that Zoya could be their lucky charm.

-When word spreads out, Zoya is offered a contract by the Indian cricket board to be their lucky mascot for the upcoming cricket World Cup.
+When the word spreads out, Zoya is offered a contract by the Indian cricket board to be their lucky mascot for the upcoming cricket World Cup.
 Zoya’s father Vijayendra Solanki [Sanjay Kapoor] and brother Zoravar [Sikander Kher] are cricket buffs but surprisingly, they don’t take this lucky charm thing seriously.

-As bizarre as It may sound, but this was a story penned by author Anuja Chauhan in her book The Zoya Factor (2008).
+As bizarre as it may sound, but this was a story penned by author Anuja Chauhan in her book The Zoya Factor (2008).
 This writer hasn’t read the book, but a basic google search showed that Chauhan’s book covered the 10 cricket World Cup.
-Interestingly, the 10 Cricket World was only held three years later.
+Interestingly, the 10 Cricket World Cup was only held three years later.

 Abhishek Sharma’s film doesn’t mention the year or the edition, the but the order of India’s matches strongly suggests it is loosely based on the 2011 tournament that India won at home.